 You can volunteer to support our fundraising team either within the office or out in the community or within one of our shops.
 You can also volunteer within the Hospice itself.

 Yes.
 Volunteering does not affect the benefit payments you receive.
 However it is important to let your benefits adviser know you're volunteering.
 People claiming Job Seekers’ Allowance (JSA) can volunteer as long as they remain available for work and are actively seeking paid employment.

 Volunteers are not paid for their time, but are entitled to be reimbursed for their travel and other legitimate expenses via a completed expense claim form.

 Have a look at our current volunteering vacancies by clicking here.

-If you can’t find a volunteer opportunity to suit you and you would like to express your interest in volunteering for Cransley Hospice, or you have an enquiry about volunteering, then please contact us.
+If you can’t find a volunteer opportunity to suit you and you would like to express your interest in volunteering for Cransley Hospice Trust, or you have an enquiry about volunteering, then please contact us.

 The team are available Monday-Friday 8.30am - 4.30pm and look forward to hearing from you!